okayash/CS3800/README.md

     1. ps -u [ an existing UID you are searching for ]

-    2. ps -s [ an existing state you are searching for from these states ( Z, W, S, R, T ) ]
+    2. ps -s [ an existing state you are searching for from these states ( Z, W, S, R, T ) ] It can also be used with the other Minix settings. (ex. ps -ul R)

   Returns: